Builder shot dead in Nerul, two assailants flee on bikes

 A builder was shot dead by two unidentified assailants, who are suspected to have followed his car on bikes, at Nerul in Navi Mumbai on Wednesday evening.
 The police also suspect that the murder could be a fallout of the land disputes he was involved in at his hometown, Kutch.

-The body of Savji Manjeri, 54, was found in his car with his legs outside around 5 pm, deputy commissioner of police (crime branch) Amit Kale said.
+The body of Savji Manjeri Patel, 54, was found in his car with his legs outside around 5 pm, deputy commissioner of police (crime branch) Amit Kale said.

 “Either he was getting into the car or was stepping out when the incident occurred.
 We are collecting CCTV footage to check the sequence of events as we have not found an eyewitness yet,” Kale said.